 This web browser is not supported.
-Use Chrome, Safari, Firefox, or Edge for best results.
+Use Chrome, Edge, Safari, or Firefox for best results.

 The Pre-Shortzian Puzzle Project completes its mission